-Miramonte Hotel & Aveda Spa, is the cool cat in the alpine resort of Bad Gastein with a design remit that conjures up images of Vogue in the late 50’s, a sort of Martini lifestyle that embraced the dawn of global travel, cool design and liberalism.
+Miramonte Hotel & Aveda Spa is the cool cat in the alpine resort of Bad Gastein Austria, with a design remit that conjures up images of Vogue in the late 50’s, a sort of Martini lifestyle that embraced the dawn of global travel, cool design and liberalism.

 It is fitting that this favoured enclave got a creative makeover, whereby the design culture of the era has been restored and re-captured.
-Miramonte is a modern fresh interpretation of the classic chalet styling mixed with postmodern angles and softer pieces marry well with retro elements.
+Miramonte is a fresh modern interpretation of classic chalet styling mixed with postmodern angles, where softer pieces marry well with retro elements.

-Miramonte is a sophisticated bolthole, which speaks of European elegance in a relaxed adult vibe that translates Alpine coolness of Bad Gastein.
+Miramonte is a sophisticated bolthole which speaks of European elegance in a relaxed adult vibe, effortlessly translating the Alpine coolness of Bad Gastein.

-It smartly captures the adventurous with the glamorous, this is tres chic decidedly stirred and not shaken bolthole for both ski, yoga and a chillpad for a summers.
+It smartly captures the adventurous with the glamorous - a tres chic and decidedly stirred and not shaken bolthole for ski, yoga and summer chillpads.

-The cool-creative vibe of the Miramonte spills over into the restaurant, bar and sun terraces that all look out and over the valley of Bad Gastein and mountains.
+The cool-creative vibe of the Miramonte spills over into the restaurant, bar and sun terraces that all look out and over the valley of Bad Gastein and its surrounding mountains.

-In the dining rooms modernist chairs are decked with sheep skins to add a flavour of 60's glam.
-Slow-food & organic inspired dishes made with bio sourced foods deliver a clean, refreshing palette of mountain old-timer classics reworked together with healthier options.
+In the dining rooms modernist Bertoia chairs are decked with sheep skins adding a flavour of 60's glam.
+While slow-food & organic inspired dishes made with bio-sourced foods deliver a clean, refreshing palette reminiscent of mountain old-timer classics, reworked as healthier options.

-A communal hotspot loved by the creative scenes serving homemade jams, herbie smoothies, detox super-food salads, house-brew beers, goulash & dumplings, fresh grilled fish to delicious cakes.
+A communal hotspot loved by the creative scene, Miramonte serves homemade jams, herbie smoothies, detox super-food salads, house-brewed beers, goulash & dumplings and fresh grilled fish to delicious cakes.

-Spa'ness takes on an urban vibe at the Miramonte and extends well beyond the confines of the hotel walls using the Alps as the backdrop to its wellness boxset.
-Inside the Spa zone of chilled, uplifting eggshells of powder blue and grassy greens, a youthfulness of style which sits well the in-house AVEDA Spa - experts in holistic nature and Ayurveda wellbeing.
+Spa-ness takes on an urban vibe at the Miramonte and extends well beyond the confines of the hotel walls - using the Alps as the backdrop to its wellness boxset.
+Inside the spa-zone of chilled, uplifting eggshells, powder blues and grassy greens, is a youthfulness of style which sits well within the in-house AVEDA Spa - experts in holistic nature and Ayurveda wellbeing.
 We love their Green Science Skin Renewing Treatments - and for the gents - there's plenty to groom and tone.

-Of course the famous Thermal Waters of Gastein flow directly into the hotel for some radon therapy to cure the aches and pains of urban life.
-Yoga features high on the wellness menu here with serious Yoga instructor programmes throughout the year on hand and a real highlight is Yoga-Open-Air.
+Of course the famous Thermal Waters of Gastein flow directly into the hotel for some serious radon therapy, helping to cure the aches and pains of urban life.
+Yoga also features high on the wellness menu here, with serious yoga instructor programmes throughout the year and a real highlight - Yoga-Open-Air.

-Literally a step from the hotel door and you're in the forests and mountains - a fav. is the 60 mins Yoga session next to the waterfall - a dreamy setting.
+Literally a step from the hotel door sees you in the forests and mountains - a fave escape is the 60 mins yoga session next to the waterfall - a dreamy setting.

 Architect Ike Ikrath sees beauty everywhere; he captures the moment and frames it in modern simplicity – clearly evident at his hotel, which sits just up the hill from his wife’s place, Haus Hirt.